flarum/docs/docs/mail.md

 This driver uses your [Mailgun](https://www.mailgun.com/) account to send emails.
 You'll need a secret key, as well as the domain and region from your mailgun configuration.

+To use the mailgun driver, you'll need to install the `guzzle` composer package.
+You can do this by running `composer require guzzlehttp/guzzle:^6.0|^7.0` in your Flarum install's root directory.

 ### Log

 The log mail driver DOES NOT SEND MAIL, and is primarily used by developers.
 It writes the content of any emails to the log file in `FLARUM_ROOT_DIRECTORY/storage/logs`.